CSS glossary entries for ‘B’

 background-image

-The background-image property is a CSS property which specifies the URL of an image to be rendered on the background of a selected ‘layout box’.
+property is a CSS property which specifies the URL of an image to be rendered on the background of a selected ‘layout box’. - background-origin

 background-origin

-The background-origin property is a CSS property which specifies the ‘background positioning area’, i.e. it determines whether the background image should be positioned within the selected area's ‘padding-box’, ‘border-box’ or ‘content-box’.
+property is a CSS property which specifies the ‘background positioning area’, i.e. it determines whether the background image should be positioned within the selected area's ‘padding-box’, ‘border-box’ or ‘content-box’. - background-position

 background-position

-The background-position property is a CSS property which specifies the position of each ‘background-image’.
+property is a CSS property which specifies the position of each ‘background-image’.
 This position is specified as horizontal and vertical offset distances from top left corner of the ‘background position area’.
-That area is determined by the ‘background-origin’ for each given background image.
+That area is determined by the ‘background-origin’ for each given background image. - background-repeat

 background-repeat